beet-software/dorm/docs/docs/quickstart/generate-a-showcase.md

 run on the host, so browser access and hot reload remain part of the normal Flutter workflow.

+Flutter profiles require Flutter **3.47.1 or newer**.
+This requirement comes from the `build_runner`/analyzer dependency chain used by the generated project; pure Dart profiles are not affected.

 ## Run the Firebase profile locally

 Generate the Flutter project and start its local emulator: